How Predictive Analytics Can Help You Prepare for Peak

 Fortunately, you can anticipate your customers’ future channel usage and product preferences by analyzing current and past behaviors.
 And with a predictive solution, you can continue to refine your forecasting as new behaviors emerge.

 With so much going on this year, retailers and eCommerce brands need to be able to forecast future trends if they’re going to have a successful peak season.
-How can predictive analytics be used in business planning this year?
-By anticipating inventory needs for each channel and location, identifying future marketing opportunities, and pinpointing seasonal employee needs.
+Leverage predictive analytics in your planning for peak season this year to anticipate inventory needs for each channel and location, identify future marketing opportunities, and pinpoint seasonal employee needs.